LeoMehraban/rix/README.md

 if you have a mac (maybe also a linux computer but I haven't checked), you can use the pre-built binary

+if you want to have the (very basic) standard library installed, then run ./install.sh.
+Maybe this works on Windows, but honestly I don't know

 ## so what is rix?

 rix is a very simple programming language inspired by LISP and Factor